geb/geb/doc/manual/src/chapters/060-configuration.md

 ### The Config Script

-Geb attempts to load a [ConfigSlurper][configslurper] script named `geb-conf.groovy` from the *default package* of the **executing thread's context class loader** as the source of the configuration values.
+Geb attempts to load a [ConfigSlurper][configslurper] script named `GebConfig.groovy` from the *default package* of the **executing thread's context class loader** as the source of the configuration values.
 In other words, in the root of a directory that is on the classpath.

 > In a Grails project, the `test/functional` directory is a good place for this.
 If you are using a build tool such as [Gradle](http://gradle.org/) or [Maven](http://maven.apache.org/) that has the concept of test “resources”, then that directory is a suitable place.